jcarrano/optparse/README.rst

 - No dynamic allocation (unless you want it).
 - Configuration is specified in ``const`` structures & arrays.
 - 3-clause BSD license.
+- The specification of the options/argument is completely separated from the parsing (meaning other formats could be used).

 Documentation
 =============